jhpyle/docassemble/_docs/docker.md

 provider.

-When you run [`docker run`] on the "image" `jhpyle/docassemble`, [Docker] will go onto the internet and download the `jhpyle/docassemble` image, and then "start" a new container using that image.
-However, first it will check to see if a copy of the `jhpyle/docassemble` image has already been downloaded, and if there is a copy already downloaded, it will start the container using that copy.
-This is important to keep in mind; when you run `docker run`, you might be thinking you will always get the most recent version, but that is not the case.
+When you run [`docker run`] on the "image" `jhpyle/docassemble`, [Docker] will go onto the internet, download ("pull") the `jhpyle/docassemble` image, create a new container using that image, and then "start" that container.
+However, first it will check to see if a copy of the `jhpyle/docassemble` image has already been downloaded, and if there is a copy already downloaded, it will create the container using that copy.
+This is important to keep in mind;
+when you run `docker run`, you might be thinking you will always get the most recent version, but that is not the case.
 (See [upgrading], below, for more information.)

 When the **docassemble** container starts, it runs one command: